Welcome to today's edition of the Rush 24-7 podcast.

 Like Geraldine Ferraro, it will prove to be a disaster.

-Uh they have they've misjudged this thing completely.
+They've misjudged this thing completely.

-The media have misjudged this thing thing completely.
+The media have misjudged this thing completely.

-They are underestimating her, like they underestimated Reagan and Bush 41.
+They are underestimating her like they underestimated Reagan and Bush 41.

 Thanks for checking in.